greenrd/sort-dli/README.md

     sh s.sh

-`s.sh` also serves as a record of what happened, should you realise that something went wrong and need to revert what happened.
+`s.sh` also serves as a record of what happened, should you realise that something went wrong and need to revert what happened
+(see `sort-dli-reverse` below).

 ## Windows, without a Unix shell
 _This is untested._